See the full GLF Live series here.

 In the digital age, when we are bombarded by media and competing narratives from all directions, awareness is key.
 Are we passive or active in what stories we consume?
 How well-versed are we in the digital lexicon, and what does this mean for our position in society?
 How does today’s media foster relationships, and between whom?

-On 5 June at 16:00 CEST / 10:00 EDT, this GLF Live will see Douglas Rushkoff, a leading thinker and explorer of the media ecosystem, give insights on what our media consumption means, and how this can shape our own narratives, even without our knowing.
-This forms part of the Storytelling Track of the GLF Bonn 2020 digital conference.
+In this GLF Live, Douglas Rushkoff, a leading thinker and explorer of the media ecosystem, gave insights on what our media consumption means, and how this can shape our own narratives, even without our knowing.
+This formed part of the Storytelling Track of the GLF Bonn 2020 digital conference.

 Technology is a useful servant but a dangerous master.Christian Lous Lange

 The way we communicate with others and with ourselves ultimately determines the quality of our lives.Anthony Robbins